facebook/react/docs/docs/installation.md

 #### Webpack

--Include both `DefinePlugin` and `UglifyJsPlugin` into your production Webpack configuration as described in [this guide](https://webpack.js.org/guides/production-build/).
+Include both `DefinePlugin` and `UglifyJsPlugin` into your production Webpack configuration as described in [this guide](https://webpack.js.org/guides/production-build/).

 > **Note:**
 >